dmerc12/BankingApp/Documentation/README.md

 - Users can leave the bank.

 # To Do:
+- Troubleshoot transaction to fix data types being sent.
-- Get all accounts and get all customers API methods will not pass.
+- Get all accounts API method will not pass.
 - Front end HTML and JavaScript

 # Getting Started: